Virus288/-RTC-test-/README_DOCS.md

 # Readme - Notes

+You are currently on `properCode` branch, which has way simpler code.
+This is done to keep code structure to guide, provided by `README.md` file.
+There are documents in this branch, which were not updated to mirror proper changes in structure.
+PLEASE make sure that you read docs for DI, if you walidate DI code

 ## Introduction

 Hi. if you are here to validate my code, these notes are for you.